Cadentown School: Structure

 All the walls and ceilings of the interior were sheathed with narrow beaded board.
 The large, oversized windows allowed the two instructional rooms to take advantage of natural lighting.

-Current Condition and Hopes for a Museum
+Later status

-The Cadentown Neighborhood Association has been working to preserve this important legacy of Black history in Kentucky.
-The latest private owner of the property refuses to sell it or to restore the crumbling structure.
-Around 2005, the Lexington-Fayette Urban County Government acquired the property and plans to renovate the structure.
+As of 2001, the Cadentown Neighborhood Association had been working to preserve the property.
+The latest private owner of the property refused to sell it or to restore the crumbling structure.
+Around 2005, the Lexington-Fayette Urban County Government acquired the property and planned to renovate the structure.